stevenyoung93/Deep-RL_Reacher-project/Report.md

 <img width="430" alt="Bildschirmfoto 2022-05-04 um 12 15 10" src="https://user-images.githubusercontent.com/23191357/166663142-9551aed8-cfc5-4a61-aacd-534f75e612c6.png">

 The plot shows that the agent was able to receive an average reward over 100 episodes, which is stable between 30 and 40 between episodes 100 to 300.
-The agent was able to surpass the minimium requirement of +30 after 100 episodes.
+The agent was able to surpass the minimium requirement of +30 over 100 episodes after 150 episodes.

 ## Ideas for Future Work